golightlyb/tao/README.md

     - but as you progress those weapons can get bigger and better
 * **story**
    - blank slate with existing story removed completely
+   - may be extended by other mods in future
+ * **overhaul**
+   - completely new goods, systems, weapons, stations, events, sectors, etc.

 Status
 ------